karmab/kcli/README.rst

 the fly for your VM (using mkisofs) and uploaded to your kvm instance (using the libvirt API, not using ssh commands, pretty cool, huh?).
-The iso handles static networking configuration, hostname setting, injecting ssh keys and running specific commands
+The iso handles static networking configuration, hostname setting, injecting ssh keys and running specific commands and entire scripts, and copying entire files

 Also note that if you use cloudinit but dont specify ssh keys to inject, the default ~/.ssh/id\_rsa.pub will be used, if present.